University-based community health center

 - At the Bedlam Longitudinal Clinic, a branch of the Medical Program at the University of Oklahoma School of Community Medicine in Tulsa, Dr. Ronald Saizow needed a feedback tool for teaching panel management to collaborative teams of medical, nursing, pharmacy and social work students.

 - In particular, the students wanted to take a closer look at the effects of their treatment in order to key in on which inventive efforts worked and which didn’t, so that they could incorporate the results into their treatments.

-- Bedlam needed a business analytics platform that would allow professors and students to track their efforts as they treat uninsured individuals who have been diagnosed with a chronic illness, such as diabetes or hypertension.
+- Bedlam needed a business analytics platform that would allow professors and students to measure progress as they treat uninsured individuals who have been diagnosed with a chronic illness, such as diabetes or hypertension.

-- Using customized Pentaho reports, medical students can track vital statistics for chronically ill patients, such as blood sugar, blood pressure and cholesterol levels.
-The reports also let the students see how the panels of patients respond to specific interventions to then design corresponding corrections to keep patients on their therapeutic targets.
+- Using customized Pentaho reports, medical students track vital statistics for chronically ill patients, such as blood sugar, blood pressure and cholesterol levels.
+The reports show the students how patients respond to specific interventions to then design corresponding corrections.

-- Students are able to view and analyze data from an entire panel of patients to provide consistent and preventive care without requiring patients to be present, helping them move toward their therapeutic target.
+- Students can view and analyze data from an entire panel of patients to provide consistent and preventive care without requiring patients to be present.
+The analysis helps move patients toward their therapeutic target.

-- Overall, Pentaho has provided the Bedlam Clinic with an evidence-based treatment protocol that translates into more aggressive treatments, such as increasing the dosage of medications every two weeks instead of every three months.
+- Pentaho has provided the Bedlam Clinic with an evidence-based treatment protocol that translates into more aggressive treatments.

 - Provides vision into treatment results